MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 ## Identities

-Verify and secure each identity with strong authentication across your entire digital estate with Azure Active Directory (Azure AD), a complete identity and access management solution with integrated security that connects 425 Million people to their apps, devices, and data each month.
+Verify and secure each identity with strong authentication across your entire digital estate with Azure Active Directory (Azure AD), a complete identity and access management solution with integrated security that connects 425 million people to their apps, devices, and data each month.

 ### Program and project member accountabilities